lacanoid/pgddl/README.md

 - **No shell access** or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL instead!
-- It is entrely made out of **plain SQL functions** so you don't have to install any extra languages, not even PLpgSQL!
+- It is entrely made out of **plain SQL functions** so you don't have to install any extra languages, not even PL/PgSQL!
 It runs on plain vanilla Postgres.

 Some disadvantages: